wso2/k8s-ei-operator/docs/kubernetes_deployment.md

 ```

 ## Deploy and Run Integration Solutions with EI Operator
-EI operator supports to deploy and run your integration solutions in Kubernetes environemnt.
+EI operator supports deployment and running your integration solutions in a Kubernetes environment.

 Here we have demonstrate an example of **HelloWorld** service which response as `{"Hello":"World"}` to the user request.
 This scenario can be created using `integration_cr.yaml` format as given below.